Since its inception in 1998, the Placencia Lobsterfest in Belize has grown exponentially.

 In Belize, it’s community and family that matters most.
 The Placencia Lobsterfest is a time for families to celebrate that fishermen can go out to work again.
 They have an eight-month window before the season closes again in February.

 Whether you’re living in Belize or down here for a vacation, if you love lobster then now is the best time to be in Placencia.
+And if you can’t be in Placencia, recreate the entire experience for yourself with the help of The Great Lobster Cookbook, available on Amazon!

 *The Placencia Lobsterfest takes place this weekend, in Placencia, Belize, starting on June 22, 2018.